Jaemooo/ixd-256-class/assignment1/README.md

 ```
 # State Diagram

-blakskkskksksksskskkss:
+When the program is turned on, it enters a preparation mode (RGB Blue).
+When the user clicks and holds the camera handle for 1 second (RGB Green), the light will turn on (RGB Red).
+After 2 seconds, the light will turn off, and the program will close.

 ![state diagram](Diagram_1st_Assignment.jpg)

 # Physical Components

-Using LEGO kits, I built the classic camera and used coppers, light, resistor to make function.
+Using LEGO kits, I built a classic camera and incorporated copper wires, lights, and resistors to create its functionality.

 # Project Outcome

-It was pretty fun start from beginning project.
-I made a project inspired by classic camera flashing.
-When people use the classic camera, the flash will blink one time when they took the picture.
-By that, using lego camera, I bring similar functions to my first project:
+It was pretty fun to start this project from the beginning.
+I aimed to turn the light on when the user takes a picture and turn it off when the user finishes.
+This function helps the user recognize whether the picture was successfully taken.

 ![project photo](1st_Assignment_HW1.jpg)

-Video
+# Video
 https://drive.google.com/drive/folders/1HGnTw7oHCrzTg4h89gobelJjIQi-6_kc?usp=sharing